noahehall/theBookOfNoah/0current/hashicorp/vault.md

 - automatically enabled with the root token being assigned the root policy
 - every vault authentication scheme utilizes token authentication for their implementation
 - recovery tokens: used when operating vault in recovery mode
+- token roles: templates you can apply to tokens so you dont need need send a config on token creation

 #### batch tokens